vk12122/bitvijays.github.io-sphinx/docs/LFC-VulnerableMachines.rst

 ::

-  java -jar /opt/fakesmtp/target/fakeSMTP-2.1-SNAPSHOT.jar -s -b -p 2525 127.0.0.1 -o /home/WeaselLaugh
+  java -jar /opt/fakesmtp/target/fakeSMTP-2.1-SNAPSHOT.jar -s -b -p 2525 127.0.0.1 -o /home/username

 Rubberglue
 ----------

-`Rubberglue <https://github.com/adhdproject/adhdproject.github.io/blob/master/Tools/Rubberglue.md>`_ : We can use Rubberglue to listen on a port such that any traffic it recieves on that port it will forward back to the client ( attacker ) on the same port.
+`Rubberglue <https://github.com/adhdproject/adhdproject.github.io/blob/master/Tools/Rubberglue.md>`_ : We can use Rubberglue to listen on a port such that any traffic it receives on that port it will forward back to the client ( attacker ) on the same port.

 ::